-This is a slow-growing form of white spruce.
+The Black Hills Spruce is a slow-growing form of white spruce.
 It is a dense form and is very hardy.
 Discovered around 1933 in North Dakota, it is a shapely “Christmas tree” type evergreen, with short, blue-green needles.
 Shears easily.
 Useful as a point of interest, hedge, or windbreak.
-The dense thick branches of the Black Hills Spruce will bring distinction to your yard.
+The dense thick branches of this tree will bring distinction to your yard.

 All spruce trees can survive rough winters, but this landscaping tree can survive unusually hot summers better than other varieties.
-It is tolerant of drought and excessive rainy seasons so the Black Hills Spruce can also grow in dry or wet soils.
-Black Hills spruce has very few serious pests.
+It is tolerant of drought and excessive rainy seasons so it can also grow in dry or wet soils.
+It has very few serious pests.
 This is one reason that its greatest value is as an ornamental or a windbreak.

 Best in full sun, but tolerates light shade.

-The wood of the Black Hills spruce is light, soft, and straight-grained.
+The wood is light, soft, and straight-grained.
 The primary use for white spruce in Canada is as a source of pulp for making paper.
-Because of the limited local market, Black Hills spruce is not an important timber species.
+Because of the limited local market, it is not an important timber species.